Hamiltonian Actions on Homogeneous Bounded Domains: Symplectic reduction for two particular classes of subgroups

-is a local diffeomorphism.
-The main result is the following. \begin{Theo} Let $X\subset\CC^d$ be a homogeneous Siegel domain, $H$ a closed subgroup of $B$ which fulfils the Lie condition and $S:=\exp(\mathfrak{s})$.
-Then \begin{enumerate}[i)] \item $\MM_H=HS\cdot x_0$ and \item the restriction of the quotient map $\pi:\MM_{H}\longrightarrow\MM_H/H$ to $S\cdot x_0$ is a biholomorphic Kähler isometry. \end{enumerate} In particular, $S\cdot x_0$ is, as a closed complex submanifold of X, a Stein manifold and therefore also the symplectic reduction $\MM_H/H$. \end{Theo} For the proof we need the following. \begin{Prop} Under the assumptions of Theorem \ref{Theo:Quotient}, $\mathcal{M}_H$ is real analytic and Levi flat, i.e. $W:=T\mathcal{M}_H\cap JT\mathcal{M}_H$ is involutive and every leaf of the induced foliation is locally a complex manifold. \end{Prop} \Proof $H$ acts Hamiltonian with respect to the Bergman metric.
-This metric is real analytic (see \cite{K}), therefore by definition $d\mu_H$ is real analytic, hence $\mu_H$ also.
-In particular, $\MM_H$ is a real analytic manifold.
+Lemma \ref{Lem:HScap} implies that $h_1=h_2$ and $s_1=s_2$.
+Hence, $\Phi$ is injective.
+Indeed, note that for every $h\in H$ and $s\in S$ the real $H$-orbit through $hs\cdot x_0$ is transversal to the complex manifold $hS\cdot x_0$, whose tangent space at $hs\cdot x_0$ coincides with $W_{hs\cdot x_0}$ (cf. (\ref{eq:star})).
+The main result of this section follows from the following proposition. \begin{Prop} Let $X\subset\CC^d$ be a homogeneous Siegel domain and $H$ a closed subgroup of $B$ which satisfies the Lie condition.
+Then the zero level set $\mathcal{M}_H$ is real analytic and Levi flat, i.e., $W:=T\mathcal{M}_H\cap JT\mathcal{M}_H$ is involutive and every leaf of the induced foliation is a complex manifold. \end{Prop} \Proof The group $H$ acts real analytically and the Bergman metric is real analytic (see \cite{K}, p.
+268).
+Therefore, $d\mu_H$ is real analytic.
+It follows that $\mu_H$ is real analytic and $\MM_H$ is a real analytic manifold.
 Let $W:=T\MM_H\cap JT\MM_H$.
-Since $\MM_H$ is real analytic, $T\MM_H$ is also a real analytic manifold. $X$ is a complex manifold so in particular, $J$ is real analytic and it follows that $W$ is a real analytic manifold.
-Since $H$ is acting by holomorphic isometries, Proposition \ref{Prop:complex} implies that $hS\cdot x_0$ is a complex manifold for every $h\in H$ and $W|_{hS\cdot x_0}=T(hS\cdot x_0)$.
-In particular, for the open set $HS\cdot x_0$ we have
+As $\MM_H$ is real analytic, $W$ is real analytic.
+Proposition~\ref{Prop:complex} implies that on the open set $HS\cdot x_0$ we have

-This implies that $W|_{HS\cdot x_0}$ is integrable and therefore involutive.
-This means that the set of sections of $W|_{HS\cdot x_0}$ is a Lie algebra.
-The statement follows if we show that $W$ is involutive.
-For this we define the following set:
+This implies that $W|_{HS\cdot x_0}$ is integrable and the set of all sections of $W|_{HS\cdot x_0}$ is a Lie algebra.
+In order to show that $W$ is involutive, we define the set